 On the Block

 Raid the scrap bins at the local lumberyard or home center to salvage free material for these handy coasters.
-Cut one 4x4 wood board down to different segments using a handsaw and a miter block to ensure straight cuts.
+Cut one 4x4 wood board into different sizes using a handsaw and a miter block to ensure straight cuts.
 Sand the edges and corners smooth, and apply a coat of natural wood stain and sealer (starting at $15 for a quart) to show off the grain.

 DIY Tip: Stick felt pads or cabinet bumpers in each corner on the bottom.